Skip to main content

 • AUTH_SECRET is rotated in .env (invalidates all sessions immediately)

-There is no session table — sessions are stateless HMAC tokens, which means there’s no way to invalidate individual sessions without rotating the AUTH_SECRET.
+Sessions are stateless HMAC tokens — there is no session table and no way to invalidate individual sessions without rotating the secret.